 A canonical variate is a new variable (variate) formed by making a linear combination of two or more variates (variables) from a data set.
 A linear combination of variables is the same as a weighted sum of variables.
 Because we can in infinitely many ways choose combinations of weights between variables in a data set, there are also infinitely many canonical variates possible.

-In general additional constraints must be satisfied by the weights to get a meaningful canonical variate.
+In general additional constraints should be satisfied by the weights to get a meaningful canonical variate.
 For example, in canonical correlation analyis a data set is split up into two parts, a dependent and an independent part.
 In both parts we can form a canonical variate and we choose weights that maximize the correlation between these canonical variates (there is an algorithm that calculates these weights).

 © djmw, March 28, 2006